Google Tag Manager – How to install ConvertFlow

 Once you've authorized ConvertFlow, ConvertFlow will fetch your GTM containers and then ask you which container you want ConvertFlow to be installed with.

-Select the correct container, click save, and then ConvertFlow automatically install its tracking script on your behalf.
+Select the correct container, click save, and then ConvertFlow automatically installs its tracking script on your behalf.
+Your Google Tag Manager container will now also be automatically installed on your ConvertFlow landing pages.

-If you head into your GTM container and look at the tags, here's how the installation should look:
+If you head into your GTM container and look at the tags, here's how the ConvertFlow script installation should look: